lastingk/ATILAY-ROV/README.md

 Project by students of Cukurova university;
 This package was created by team members of ATILAY.

-Namely;
+Namely
- Metin Ünlü
+- Metin Ünlü
- Mehmet Kadri İş
+- Mehmet Kadri İş
- Sefa Şeker
+- Sefa Şeker
- Furkan Kuran
+- Furkan Kuran
- Mustafa Gülsoy
+- Mustafa Gülsoy

 The package ATILAY can be easily uploaded to a workspace in ROS, or reviewed.